 Architect Frank Lloyd Wright loved playing with the concept of compression and release in his designs.
 Before showing the grand living space, he would often first funnel people through a narrow, constricted entryway.
 The abrupt change in scale serves to elicit awe in the grandiosity of the house.

-Interestingly enough, this concept is also featured prominently in Ad Astra.
+The concept of compression and release is also featured prominently in Ad Astra.
 Many of the most stunning scenes are preceded by prolonged sequences that take place in confined spaces.
 At the start of the film, McBride is seen crawling through narrow tubes before finally emerging onto a platform overlooking a breathtakingly peaceful earth.
 The “fall from space” sequence that follows, which provides a thrill and authentic adrenaline rush on par with Gravity, is perhaps one of the most captivating open sequences in recent sci-fi.

 McBride is then seen crammed in a commercial spacecraft to the moon, only to find himself cruising through the vast, grey desolation moments later.
 The most memorable use of compression takes place in the abandoned spacecraft McBride encounters en route to Mars.
 As McBride clumsily floats through the tight but empty chambers of the spacecraft, an unsettling sense of claustrophobia that echoes the tone of Alien becomes overbearing; this makes the abrupt and violent primate attack—which might be a deliberate nod to the eerie but brutally honest portrayal of violence in 2001: A Space Odyssey—all the more shocking.